Wulf/vite-rs/README.md

 - `content_type`: The content type of the asset.
 - `content_length`: The length of the asset in bytes.
+- `content_hash`: The content hash of the asset, which can be used for cache busting.
 - `last_modified`: The last modified date of the asset.
 - `bytes`: The asset's bytes.